ombulabs/blog/_posts/2017-08-22-how-we-helped-predictable-revenue-scale.md

 **Ernesto:** I'm glad to hear that.
 We are big fans of pair programming. **How are guys doing it now?
 Are you doing it like just when it's needed or do you have scheduled pair programming sessions?**

 **Preston:** We generally do as needed, but also if there's a special situation where somebody who has knowledge needs to share with somebody who doesn't.
 We'll get them to pair up together while working on a feature just to transfer that knowledge.
 Additionally, now we have office days.
-Every Wednesday people comes into the office.
-There's usually a lot of programming going on at that time since we're all sitting around together anyway.
+Every Wednesday people come into the office.
+There is usually a lot of programming going on at that time since we're all sitting around together anyway.

 **Ernesto:** Cool.
 So the last question is quite technical and it's about the cluster of server nodes we helped implement and if you could tell me a little bit about the problem we were having before that solution.